ckoratam/OracleAPEX/workshops/apex-en/README.md

    1. Go to the [github oracle](https://github.com/oracle/learning-library/tree/master/workshops/apex-en) repository and log an issue first.
 See [Contributing guidelines](https://github.com/oracle/learning-library/blob/master/CONTRIBUTING.md).
 Alternatively, you can send an email to the mailing list:oracle-application-express_ww@oracle.com with the subject "Oracle APEX-GitHub Request".
    2. You are then added as a contributor to this [GitHub](https://github.com/ckoratam/OracleAPEX) repository.
    3. Upon acceptance, these contributions are pulled and merged with the [github oracle](https://github.com/oracle/learning-library/tree/master/workshops/apex-en) repository.
+- Steps to contribute translated slide decks for the lessons in the course material:
+   1. Go to [https://apex.oracle.com/education](http://www.oracle.com/technetwork/developer-tools/apex/learnmore/apex-education-2517914.html) and accept the Creative Commons and UPL License Agreement for Oracle Application Express Curriculum to download the content.
+Download the **apex-curriculum-3681867.zip** file and then extract the **apex-curriculum-ppts** folder.
+   2. Translate the PPTs and then send an email to the mailing list:oracle-application-express_ww@oracle.com with the subject "Oracle APEX-GitHub Request".
+   3. Upon review and acceptance, the translated material is hosted on [https://apex.oracle.com/education](http://www.oracle.com/technetwork/developer-tools/apex/learnmore/apex-education-2517914.html)

 ## Hands-on Overview